Old Traditional Romanian Tapestry Patterns that Should be Revived

-Between the most cherished ornamental compositions is worth mentioning types of scoarţe featuring only one motif, most often the tree of life, as a central element.
+Between the most cherished ornamental compositions is worth mentioning types of scoarţe featuring only one motif, most often trees, as a central element.

-Other motifs, such as flower pots, trees, plants with stems and birds resting on branches are representations of the tree of life.
+Other motifs, such as flower pots, trees, plants with stems and birds resting on branches are commonly found on Romanian tapestry.
 The year when the piece was made is harmoniously woven in the composition.

 Peasants were using fruits and vegetable to tan their yarns.
 Even today, the old colors that we can admire in museums have a lovely charm.